debasmita-b/debasmita-b.github.io/_pages/service.md

 ## Columbia NLP Seminar

-Since Fall 2023, I have co-organised the Columbia NLP Seminar, a weekly lecture series of invited and Columbia speakers.
+Since Fall 2023, I have co-organised the Columbia NLP Seminar, a weekly speaker series of invited and Columbia researchers working on topics across natural and spoken language processing.

 ## Croucher Foundation